SathvikNapa/NLP-JHU/hw-tag/answers.md

   regions, it can introduce mild bias or noise for well-covered tokens unless confidence thresholds and ensup based modeling is weight tuned/regularized.

+Q3

+We have implemented the following

+1. Posterior Decoding
+    * The posterior Decoding first runs forward–backward algorithm, then at each word picks the tag with the highest posterior probability, which can be more “locally correct” than Viterbi.
+    * Minimum Bayes Risk seems to be the lowest at posterior decoding step.
+2. Smoothing at M-step
+    * Adding lambda smoothing at both E and M steps.
+    * L2 tether's that ties the supervised loss to unsupervised loss.
+Here, supervised loss regularizes the unsupervised loss.
+3. Hard constraints from supervision
+    * build per-word allowed tagsets

+Performance of HMM with these introduced parameters
+Cross-entropy: 6.9659 nats (= perplexity 1059.878)
+Tagging accuracy: all: 90.501%, known: 94.941%, seen: nan%, novel: 24.703%